1Zpresso Q2 $45 vs Silvia V6 $900 vs Encore $165 2026

 1Zpresso Q2 vs Rancilio Silvia V6 (2026)

 Same comparison as the standard Silvia, but with one crucial difference: the Rancilio Silvia V6 ($900) has integrated PID temperature control, meaning no temperature surfing, no learning curve on water temperature.
 The 1Zpresso Q2 ($45) remains the same entry-level hand grinder, excellent for pour-over, not for espresso.
+If pour-over is your priority instead, check out our Chemex vs French Press vs AeroPress comparison for better grinder match-ups.
+And if you're weighing the 1Zpresso Q2 against the Fellow Ode and Timemore C2 on pure grind quality, see our Fellow Ode vs 1Zpresso vs Timemore grinder comparison.

 Comparison Table